-AI Chatbots versus AI Virtual Assistants.
-What’s the Difference for IT Service Desks?
+AI Chatbots vs. AI Virtual Assistants.
+What’s the Difference?

 In today’s fast-paced, digital, and dynamic enterprise environments, the need for speed is vital.
 Businesses want increased productivity with less resources, more cost savings, and improved accuracy, while offering the ultimate customer experience to end-users.
-Employees and customers expect from IT Service Desks self-serving automation, an always-on service accessible anytime and anywhere, from any channel and device of their choice capable of instantly engaging and resolving their daily issues.
-As enterprises of any size and any industrial vertical are becoming more and more customer-focused, AI Chatbots and AI Virtual Assistants are found to be extremely useful technologies.
+Employees and customers expect from IT Service Desks self-serving automation, and always-on service accessible anytime and anywhere, from any channel and device of their choice capable of instantly engaging and resolving their daily issues.
+As enterprises of any size and any industry vertical are becoming more and more customer-focused, many wonder how to distinguish between Conversational AI and Chatbots.

 Like all new technology, AI Chatbots and AI Virtual Assistants are often used interchangeably even though their primary functions and level of technology sophistication are very different.

-AI Virtual Assistants are more advanced than AI Chatbots.
+AI Virtual Assistants are more advanced than AI Chatbots and IT helpdesk chatbots.
 They can do more because they are empowered by the latest advances in cognitive computing, Natural Language Processing (NLP), and Natural Language Understanding (NLU).
-AI Virtual Assistants can engage with end-users in complex, multi-topics, long, and noisy conversations.
+AI Virtual Assistants leverage Conversational AI and can engage with end-users in complex, multi-topics, long, and noisy conversations.
 They can precisely understand the end-user intent(s) and provide personalized and accurate answers, but also they can trigger and complete tasks and multi-domains processes, and even escalate when and as needed to human agents.
 And all in a smooth, clear, and immersive experience to the end-users mimicking the behavior and interaction style of human agents.

 AI Virtual Assistants Continuously Learn and Understand

-Aisera offers the most feature-comprehensive and technology-advanced self-service automation solution in the market which blends AI Virtual Assistant technology, Conversational AI (cognitive search), and Conversational RPA into one SaaS cloud offer for IT Service Desk and Customer Services.
-Aisera proprietary unsupervised NLP/NLU technology, User Behavioral Intelligence, and Sentiment Analytics are protected by several patents-pending applications.
+Aisera offers the most feature-comprehensive and technology-advanced self-service automation solution in the market, which blends AI Virtual Assistant technology, Conversational AI, and Conversational RPA into one SaaS cloud offer for IT Service Desk and Customer Services.